sfc-gh-akelkar/insite/Medpace_inSitE_Optimization_Summary.md

 ## The Problem

-Your inSitE application currently **loads 16 million rows (730 MB)** from `environment.RData` into R memory at startup, then performs heavy data wrangling every time a user clicks "Collate":
+The inSitE application currently **loads 16 million rows (730 MB)** from `environment.RData` into R memory at startup, then performs heavy data wrangling every time a user clicks "Collate":

 **What Happens Per User Query (Lines 970-1100):**
 - 15+ `filter()` operations on large datasets (500K-3.5M rows)